nunit/nunit.analyzers/documentation/NUnit1005.md

 # NUnit1005
-## The type of ExpectedResult must match the return type.
+## The type of the value specified via ExpectedResult must match the return type of the method.

 | Topic    | Value
 | :--      | :--